Cookies - What Are Cookies And How To Safely Clear Cookies

 You must have always wondered what are cookies?
 When we browse through a website the files that store our preferences, choices, and clicks in the browser and also in the server are known as cookies.
 Cookies store browsing sessions and user’s data.
 With permission of the user and as per their web activity, cookies also store passwords, user preferences, and choices.

 Cookies are text files or small pieces of data (usernames or passwords) used to identify a particular computer from the computer network.
 HTTP cookies are specifically used to identify certain users and improve their overall web browsing experience.

 While you are connected to a server, it creates data based on the connection that is stored in a cookie.
-This piece of data has a unique ID labeled to it which is only known to you and your computer.
+This piece of data has a unique ID labelled to it which is only known to you and your computer.

 When the cookie is exchanged between the network server and your computer, the ID is read by the server and serves you with the information you need.
 This is possible because of the knowledge the server gained post reading the ID after your computer exchanged cookies.

-Different types of cookies:
+Different Types of Cookies:

 In general, cookies function in the same manner, but they are used in different cases.
 There are 2 types of cookies, they are: